idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 So that's the deal.
 Strings are arrays of elements with widths of 1, 2 or 4 bytes.
 The string has a length.
 We can have substrings of it.

+I've no particular fix for the string modification issue.
+In principle it requires reworking the string under the feet of the caller but we now have to ensure that all the associated substrings are kept in sync.

+A rotten workaround would be to prefix any string with a 4 byte letter then only use indexes 1 and beyond.

+A better workaround would be to allow the forcible creation of, say, 4 byte strings rather than using analysis of the constituent code points.

 Implementation
 --------------